H.E.R. – Meaning Behind « I Used To Know H.E.R. »

 « I met this girl, when I was ten years old

 And what I loved most she had so much soul

 She was old school, when I was just a shorty » – I Used To Love H.E.R.
 (Common)

-H.E.R.’s EP, which stands still as a prelude to her forthcoming album, opens up with one truthful piece.
+H.E.R.’s prelude to her forthcoming album opens up with quite a truthful piece of work.
 The singer, usually known as cool, calm and tempered, starts off all wild and out.
-The music industry in her trigger, she pinpoints the problems and the lack of honesty in her surrounding :
+Music industry in her trigger, she pinpoints the problems and the lack of honesty in her surrounding :

 « I think people gravitated towards my work and what I created because I was honest: and there’s quite a bit of honesty missing in current music » states H.E.R. in an interview with Galore.